img

 If you’ve taken the first abortion pill (mifepristone) and regret your decision, you may be wondering if there’s still time to change your mind.
 Abortion pill reversal (APR) is a treatment designed to counteract the effects of mifepristone and support the continuation of a pregnancy.
 If you’re in this situation, timing is critical.
 Call the Abortion Pill Reversal 24/7 Helpline at 877.558.0333 or start a chat on the APR website.
 You can also schedule a confidential appointment at Pathways Pregnancy Resource Center in Bristol, TN.
 Our compassionate team is here to ...read more

-Reverse the Effects of the Abortion Pill
+woman wonders about Reversing the Effects of the Abortion Pill

 Can You Reverse the Effects of the Abortion Pill?